fpischedda/francesco.pischedda.info/pages/services.rst

 Clojure, ClojureScript and soon Elixir and Golang.
-My experience is not restricted to the mentioned languages, in fact I have several pieces of my code running in the wild written with Javascript, Ruby, C, C++, C#, Golang, PHP, Java; I just need to restart those brain cells and I will be ready to help you with your project.
+My experience is not restricted to the mentioned languages, in fact I have several pieces of my code running in the wild written with Javascript, Ruby, C, C++, C#, PHP, Java; I just need to restart those brain cells and I will be ready to help you with your project.

 My skills can be applied in these areas: